chrisgrieser/nvim-genghis/README.md

 The following applies to all commands above:
 1. If no extension has been provided, uses the extension of the original file.
-2. If the new file name includes a `/`, the new file is placed in the respective subdirectory, creating any non-existing folders.
+2. If the new file name includes a `/`, the new file is placed in the respective subdirectory, creating any non-existing intermediate folders.
 3. All movement and renaming commands update `import` statements to the renamed file (if the LSP supports `workspace/willRenameFiles`).